-One of the TAI's key pieces of functionality is the establishment of group memberships for the currently logged-in user (as identified by Access Manager.) within an LDAP store that is queried by WebSphere Portal Server.
-Here, the LDAP store (normally an instance of Novell eDirectory) is used as a means of indirect communication between Access Manager and the WebSphere Portal Server.
-Before control is passed on to WebSphere Application Server (which in turn calls upon WebSphere Portal Server), the TAI ensures that the group situation in the LDAP store is in line with the role definition as provided by Access Manager., through WebSphere Application Server.
+One of the TAI's key pieces of functionality is the establishment of group memberships for the currently logged-in user (as identified by Access Manager) within an LDAP store that is queried by WebSphere Portal Server.
+Here, the LDAP store (normally an instance of eDirectory) is used as a means of indirect communication between Access Manager and the WebSphere Portal Server.
+Before control is passed to WebSphere Application Server (which in turn calls WebSphere Portal Server),

-Through its configuration, the TAI has been notified of the names of roles that can be mapped directly to LDAP groups, which give TAI access to a virtual catalog of roles and group objects.
-Each separate service request (initiated by Access Manager and delivered to the TAI by WebSphere Application Server) lists the roles to which Access Manager. believes the identified user belongs.
-From that actual list of roles, the TAI derives whether or not the user should be a member of each of the groups it knows.
+TAI ensures that the group situation in the LDAP store is in line with the role definition provided by Access Manager.
+Access Manager provides the role definition to TAI through WebSphere Application Server.
+The role names can be mapped directly to LDAP groups, which give TAI access to a virtual catalog of roles and group objects.
+Each separate service request (initiated by Access Manager and delivered to TAI by WebSphere Application Server) lists the roles to which Access Manager believes the identified user belongs to.
+From that actual list of roles, TAI derives whether the user should be a member of each of the groups it knows.
 It then needs to proceed with implementing the group membership, which can include the following: